tcnksm/go-input/README.md

 `go-input` is a Go package for reading user input in console.

 Here is the some good points compared with other/similar packages.
 It can handle `SIGINT` (`Ctrl+C`) while reading input and returns error.
-It allows to change `Writer` and `Reader` (So it's easy to test of your go program with this package).
+It allows you to change IO interface as `io.Writer` and `io.Reader` so it's easy to test of your go program with this package (This package is also well-tested!).
 It also supports raw mode input (reading input without prompting) for multiple platform (Darwin, Linux and Windows).

 The documentation is on [GoDoc][godocs].